ToxicFrog/ss1edit/README.md

     string.rfind(s, pattern, init, plain)

-Equivalent to string.find(), but returns the -last- occurence of the pattern in the string (ie, searches in reverse).
+Equivalent to string.find(), but finds the -last- occurence of the pattern in the string (ie, searches in reverse).
 Init can be either positive or negative and has the same meaning as in other string functions in either case.

 -------